jcorioland/jcorioland.github.io/_posts/2021-05-31-building-cloud-native-platform-microsoft-azure.md

 In this article, I will share some learnings and thoughts about different items that might be useful for you if you are starting on such a project, so you can get the best of Microsoft Azure to build cloud native platform for your company application developers and operators.
 I will not detail everything about the implementation itself, but stay at the architecture overview level of the discussion.
 That's being said, the following contains a lot of external links to specific topics, if you want to go deeper into each of them.

+The goal of this article is not to go into details about the application layer itself and how to deploy applications inside a Kubernetes cluster.
+There is already tons of articles and documentations about that.
+If you want to know more about how to get started with application development/deployment with Kubernetes on Azure, you can start from [there](https://docs.microsoft.com/en-us/azure/aks/concepts-clusters-workloads).

+What I am interested in sharing today is the hidden side of the iceberg: how it's possible to build on top of Azure Kubernetes Service (AKS) and provide to internal or external customers a platform where they can deploy applications, without even thinking or knowing that it actually runs on Azure.
+Actually, it's not only about AKS.
+It's about how it's possible to automate the provisioning of an enterprise-grade, high scale, secured Kubernetes on Azure.

 <!--more-->

 ## Cloud Native Platform, what does it mean?